-- (1) Term Loan pursuant to the Credit Agreement matures in December 2021. - (2) The 2022 Notes and the 2023 Notes will increase to their face amounts through accretion of their debt discounts to interest expense through May 2022 and September 2023, respectively. - Debt issuance costs are amortized to interest expense over the term of the applicable debt agreement.
+(1) The 2022 Notes, the 2023 Notes and the 2026 Notes will increase to their face amounts through accretion of their debt discounts to interest expense through May 2022, September 2023 and February 2026, respectively.
+See Note 2 for future accounting changes related to these discounts.

+(2) Debt issuance costs are amortized to interest expense over the term of the applicable debt agreement.